earao/IO-teaching/readme.md

 ## Workbook 1: Answers

-If you want to check your work or to get a hint as to where you might be going wrong, here are the answers to Workbook 1: Matrix algebra:
+If you want to check your work or to get a hint as to where you might be going wrong, here are the answers to Workbook 1: Matrix algebra.

+Right click and download this file:

 <a href="https://dataverse.harvard.edu/api/access/datafile/8079359" download>
   Workbook 1 ANSWERS: Matrix algebra using Python